 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
-For Germany, comprehensive cover is worth considering given the high cost of medical treatment.
+Basic policies cover core medical and cancellation needs.
+Comprehensive plans add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
+With no RHCA, comprehensive cover is especially worthwhile.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ